tjhendrickson/BIDS_scripts/README.md

 --proc_id 10000 --subj_id 1000 --heuristic /heuristic.py
 ```

-## Import Gotchas
+## Important Gotchas

 **1) Bind Mounting**

 In order to run this container you will have to use "bind mounting", meaning you will have to link local folders/files to existing folders/files within the container with the -B flag.
-In the example above the folder "/home/timothy/sandbos_DO_NOT_DELETE/BIDS/142_CIFASD_4" becomes "/output_dir" as they are separated by a colon (:). **Notice that in both cases below the output and temporary folder and heuristic file are bound to /output_dir, /temp_dir and /heuristic.py, this is very important.**
+In the example above the local folder "/home/timothy/sandbos_DO_NOT_DELETE/BIDS/142_CIFASD_4" becomes "/output_dir" within the container as they are separated by a colon (:). **Notice that in both cases above the output and temporary folder and heuristic file are bound to /output_dir, /temp_dir and /heuristic.py respectively, this is very important.**

 **2) Folder Deletion within Temporary Folder**